aisingapore/web_scale_data_processing_pipeline/pipeline/README.md

 # Quality Filtering

 * not all PDFs contain Indonesian only, some are in English and also a mix of both.
-For now, we want predominantly Indonesian-only journals since it is used for Continous PreTraining (CPT).
+For now, we want predominantly Indonesian-only journals used for Continous PreTraining (CPT)
-* To filter out Indonesian-only (defined as at least 80% of text in PDF) journals, we use a smart LLM with decent Indonesian performance, and reasonably price.
-Recommended GPT4o-mini (cheaper and won't get rate limitted) or Claude-3-5-sonnet (more expensive and get rate limitted)
+* To filter out Indonesian-only (defined as at least 80% of text in PDF) journals, we use a smart LLM with decent Indonesian performance, and reasonable price.
+Recommended GPT4o-mini (cheaper and won't get rate limitted).
+Claude-3-5-sonnet is more expensive and will get rate limitted.

 1. use ```filter_pdfs.py``` in ideally a machine with many cores to maximises PySpark parallelism
     * test on small number of PDFs first before running on complete subset.
 Use ```indo_journals_sample``` directory for this